prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

-# Web App Checkpoint 7 - Integrating Weather Functionality
+# Checkpoint 7 - Integrating Weather Functionality

-Alright, we've demonstrated our ability to send and receive data via a web form.
-Now let's apply that approach to integrating our weather functionality.

 Let's create a web form with a text input element to allow the user to specify their given zip code.
 In the templates directory, add a new HTML file called "weather_form.html" and place inside the following contents: